Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The Cheetoh breed is large, exotic-looking, and active.
 Their wild appearance makes them look like the wildcats that founded their breed, but their temperament is that of domestic cats.
 This breed was born from the crossing of Bengals and Ocicats.

-Cheetohs are happiest in the lap of their family members and are very gentle and playful with their humans.
-They don’t like to be left alone and will enjoy the company of other pets.
+Cheetohs are happiest in the lap of their family members and are very gentle and playful with their owners.
+They don’t like to be left alone and enjoy the company of other pets.

 They are very clever and curious, too.
 They like to be challenged with puzzle toys and show off their intelligence through learned tricks.